Here we look at your rights and what to do if you’re injured at work in the UK, and whether you can claim compensation.

 In such circumstances, you should seek advice from a solicitor or your local citizens advice bureau.

 Clearly, the decision as to whether or not to pursue a claim rests with the injured employee.
 If the injuries are minor, will cause no long-term problems, and the employee can still work and therefore not lose wages, they may well decide that they do not wish to pursue a claim for compensation.
-However, where the injuries are more serious and an inability to work follows, making a claim for compensation really is the only option, and a right, for most people.
+However, where the injuries are more serious and an inability to work follows, exercising your legal right to make a claim for compensation is the only option for most people.